 Running across a picturesque archipelago in Norway, the Atlantic Road (Atlantic Ocean Road) is one of the world’s most scenic highways.
 Part of the Country Road 64, which connects the island of Averøy with the mainland of Eide, the spectacular street starts in Kristiansund, in the Western Fjords and ends in the north of Molde.
 It carries the visitors from an island to another, along 8 km, providing them with outstanding views of the Atlantic Ocean.

 Everything started in the early 20th century, when the Norwegians planned to build a railway to connect the coastal towns in the area, but the project was abandoned.
 Thus, the construction of the road started in 1970, but due to the high costs (122 million Norwegian krone) and the unfavorable weather (12 hurricanes have prevented the proper development), it hasn’t been finished since the summer of 1989.

-In 2005 however, the Atlantic Road won the title “Norwegian Construction of the Century” and by the year of 2009 it became one of the most visited tourist attractions in Norway.
-After the British newspaper The Guardian declared it “The world’s best road trip” (2006), the route grew in popularity and became a famous spot to film auto advertisements.
+In 2005, however, the Atlantic Road won the title of the “Norwegian Construction of the Century”, and by the year of 2009 it became one of the most visited tourist attractions in Norway.
+When the British newspaper The Guardian declared it “The world’s best road trip” (2006), the route grew in popularity and became a famous spot to film auto advertisements.